-Personally, I find fall the perfect time to go for a long walk, aka, a “hike,” if you will.
+Personally, I find spring the perfect time to go for a long walk, aka, a “hike,” if you will.
 I hate to sweat, so summer is pretty much out for me, and walking with a heavy coat and freezing fingers doesn’t appeal to me either.
-But autumn, with its cool temps, low humidity and pretty foliage everywhere is ideal, especially when it means you can warm up with a seasonal beverage afterward.
+But spring, with its cool temps, low humidity and pretty foliage everywhere is ideal, especially when it means you can warm up with a seasonal beverage afterward.
 While most people think of our area as primarily a beach town, there are actually some of the best hiking spots around right here in our backyard.
-Below are a few I’m looking forward to checking out this year while the leaves are still crispy and before winter’s deep freeze sets in.
+Below are a few I’m looking forward to checking out this year before the summer heat and humidity sets in.

 Dr. John Champlin Glacier Park

 Did you know there was a glacier park right here in Rhode Island?
 I sure didn’t!
 This 134-acre preserve offers more than two miles of trails with scenic overlooks of Winnapaug Pond, Block Island Sound, Misquamicut, and glimpses of Block Island and Long Island.
 You’ll find lots of interesting topography along your way, including kettle ponds, glacial moraines and sandy shorelines.
 It’s also a good place to see the effects of climate change firsthand, as the entire area was the result of the last ice age.